 Key Differences Between Mass and Density

-The points presented to you are substantial so far as the difference between mass and density is concerned:
+The following points are substantial so far as the difference between mass and density is concerned:

 - The term mass is used to mean the amount of matter contained in an object.
 Density alludes to the closeness of the atoms, in substance, i.e. how tightly atoms are packed.